Choose the correct Inline Skates

 Soft Boot Benefits

-• Comfortable like wearing a pair of sneakers
+• Comfortable, like wearing a pair of sneakers

-• Breathable to keep your feet cool
+• Breathable, keeping your feet cool

 Hard Boot Drawbacks